 9.11 oz

-The Bushido III is on the heavier side, weighing in at just over 9 ounces per women's size 6.5 (US) shoe.
-This shoe packs a serious tactical punch, which makes it such a strong shoe, and it's well balanced, so we didn't mind the extra few ounces.
+The Bushido III is on the heavier side, but it's well-balanced, so we didn't mind the extra few ounces.
 The exceptional sensitivity of the Bushido takes a bit of time to adjust to, but once your feet adjust and your small muscles start engaging, it's easy to enjoy the ride it provides.
 The ability to feel the terrain beneath you and make micro-adjustments as you run seriously levels up the trail experience.
-If your runs take you through creeks, puddles, and rivers, know that the Bushido doesn't dry out as readily as flimsier built options.
+If your runs take you through creeks, puddles, and rivers, know that the Bushido doesn't dry out as readily as flimsier-built options.
 Trail enthusiasts seeking a burly, well-tractioned shoe that is suitable for nearly all trail occasions will love everything the high-scoring Bushido offers.

 We've tested the previous version of this shoe, the Bushido II, as well.
 It doesn't have nearly the impressive traction as version III does and isn't quite as comfortable.
 It's still a pretty solid shoe, though, and for a past-season sale price, it could be a solid choice for you.